-&lt;sup>5Students must complete six credit hours in social science by taking either PSY 200 and SOC 200 or one of the following two-semester sequences: ECO 202-201, HIS 101-102, HIS 121-122 or PLS 211-212.
+Students must complete six credit hours in social science by taking either PSY 200 and SOC 200 or one of the following two-semester sequences: ECO 202-201, HIS 101-102, HIS 121-122 or PLS 211-212.

-COMPUTER AND ELECTRONICS TECHNOLOGY
+OMPUTER AND ELECTRONICS

 Purpose: This program has been designed to prepare the graduate for a career in a broad spectrum of Computer and Electronics Engineering Technology roles.
-The curriculum is composed of a sequence of lecture and laboratory courses that have been planned and selected to provide both the theoretical foundation and the application experiences essential to the understanding of the complex principles and practices of the modern electronics field (hardware and software) and most communications industries.
+The curriculum is composed of a sequence of lecture and laboratory courses that have been chosen to provide both the theoretical foundation and the application experiences essential to industrial practice in a wide range of electrical disciplines including electronics (circuits and devices), computers (hardware and software), power, and communications.